anilsathyan7/AI-Sudoku-Solver/README.md

 * Each iteration produces an output array of 9x9 with numbers 1...9 (i.e 'out').
 * For each such output array, 'maxp'(9x9) contains the corresponding probability values.
 * For each filled(non-zero) element in input array we set corresponding probability in 'maxp' o -1.
-* Now, find the maximum elements in 'maxp' and set the corresponding positions of input with corresponding values from current output.
+* Now, find the maximum element(single) in 'maxp' and set the corresponding position of input with corresponding values from current output.
 * Repeat the iterations with modified input(i.e 'puzzle'), until all elements are filled (ie. no zeros).

-The algoritm takes **atmost 81 iterations** for solving the entire puzzle.
+The algoritm takes N iterations for solving the entire puzzle, where N represenets the number of unfilled positions.

 ### Inputs